 The airport is open 24 hours.

-Keep in mind that airline check-in and baggage drop hours vary according the flight schedule.
+Keep in mind that airline check-in and baggage drop hours vary according to the flight schedule.
 Check these hours with your airline.
 If you are in the public area of the terminal (landside) you will not be able to get through to the secure area of the terminal (airside) until the morning.
 The TSA security screening checkpoint hours vary according to terminal:

 Terminal 1 (Lindbergh): The South security checkpoint is open 24 hours.
 The other checkpoints open at approx. 4:00AM and close after the last flight.